 You may develop agoraphobia after having one or more panic attacks.
 These are surges of intense fear that have no known cause.
 During a panic attack, your heartbeat races and chest pain, nausea, or trouble breathing may occur.
 You may feel as though you are about to lose control, or like you’re going to die.
 Because these attacks can be terrifying, you may be scared of having more of them.
 As a result, you avoid places where they occurred.
 In time, you may stop going out at all.

 Agoraphobia affects more women than men.
-It can start at any age, but for most people it begins between adolescence and the mid-30s.
+It can start at any age, but for most people it begins between adolescence and the early 20s.
 Some people have agoraphobia all the time.
 For others, it comes and goes.